The Pets category is to help people find good, safe and caring homes for their pets as well as find accessories and services related to owning pets.

 - Kijiji does not permit any type of Breeding service (such as stud services) for any domestic pets.

-- Ads posted in the Pets section may not be listed as Free.
-It is important to us that everyone who adopts an animal can afford the care of the animal, and that they are committed to providing a safe and responsible environment to any animal they take in.
+- Dogs and puppies posted in the Pets section may not be listed as Free.
+It is important to us that everyone who adopts a dog can afford the care of the animal, and that they are committed to providing a safe and responsible environment to any dog they take in.

 - Kijiji does not permit ads that indicate signs of or encouraging animal cruelty.
 We will listen very closely to our community for any reports of suspected cases of illegal practices or animal cruelty.
 Accounts may be suspended if the complaint is deemed legitimate.
 Thereafter, if appropriate documentation (e.g., health inspection) is not provided within 3 weeks, Kijiji reserves the right to ban the account.